cloudposse/geodesic/.github/ISSUE_TEMPLATE.md

 ## what
-* describe the problem and how to reproduce it
+* Describe the problem and how to reproduce it.
+* Describe the feature request or enhancement.

 ## why
-* explain why this is a problem and what is the expected behavior
+* Explain why this is a problem and what is the expected behavior.
+* Explain why this feature request or enhancement is beneficial.